Miranda (group)

 Miranda is a French Eurodance group, active in Europe in the late 1990s and early 2000s.
-The main frontwoman of the group was the French-Spanish singer and dancer Sandra Miranda García (born in Paris, France, on 24 January 1976).
-The band was initially signed to Universal Records.
+The main frontwoman of the group was the French-Spanish singer and dancer Sandra Miranda García.
+The group was initially signed to Universal.

 History

-In 1998, Miranda was taking part as a dancer to the videoclip of Ricky Martin's song, "María", when she met producers Louis Element and Johnny Williams.
-Their first release, in 1999, was the lead single from their first and only album Fiesta: "Vamos a la playa"; the song became a summer hit in the Netherlands and Italy.
-In 2000, they released two singles, "Eldorado" and "A la fiesta", the latter of which peaked at number 66 on the Dutch Singles Chart.
+In 1998, Miranda was taking part as a dancer to the videoclip of Ricky Martin's song "María", when she met producers Louis Element and Johnny Williams.
+Their first release, in 1999, was the lead single from their first and only album Fiesta, "Vamos a la playa"; the song became a summer hit in the Netherlands and Italy.
+In 2000, they released two singles, "Eldorado" and "A la fiesta", the latter of which peaked at number 66 on the Dutch singles chart.
 They released one further song, the non-charting "Bamba!
 (El Ritmo De Miranda)".

-In 2001, Miranda disbanded and main singer signed with the label "Do It Yourself" for a solo career.
+In 2001, Miranda disbanded and the main singer signed with the label Do It Yourself for a solo career.